NHS-Transformation-Unit/AIDF/README.md

 # AIDF BI Support Geospatial Mapping Tool

-This repository contains the scripts for the creation of an interactive geospatial mapping tool developed to provide BI support the NHS England Artificial Intelligence Diagnostic Fund..
+This repository contains the scripts for the creation of an interactive geospatial mapping tool developed to provide BI support the NHS England Artificial Intelligence Diagnostic Fund (AIDF).

 <br/>

 ## Using the Repo

-To be written.
+This repository contains all scripts necessary for the creation of the AIDF Geospatial Mapping Tool.
+Due to Information Governance, all files included in the `Data` folder used in the creation of this tool have been omitted from this repo.
+The following data sets/files will need to be sourced by any analyst looking to recreate this tool:

+-   MSOA Shapefile and Trust to MSOA Lookup file accessed via the Office for Health Improvement & Disparities' NHS Acute (Hospital) Trust Catchment Populations Dashboard available [here](https://app.powerbi.com/view?r=eyJrIjoiODZmNGQ0YzItZDAwZi00MzFiLWE4NzAtMzVmNTUwMThmMTVlIiwidCI6ImVlNGUxNDk5LTRhMzUtNGIyZS1hZDQ3LTVmM2NmOWRlODY2NiIsImMiOjh9).
+-   NHS Acute Trust site location data pulled from the National Commissioning Data Repository (script available upon request).
+-   Short Form Business Cases for all Trusts participating in the AIDF initiative available [here](https://future.nhs.uk/NationalDiagnosticsProgramme/view?objectID=45347088).
+-   Supplementary AIDF Trust data sourced directly from NHS England AIDF Programme team.

 <br/>